multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 ## Ping Pong Microservice

-This guide extends the decentralized app we have built in our previous guide **"From zero to dApp in 15 minutes"**.
-If you haven't followed it so far, [please do it now](https://www.youtube.com/watch?v=pd-vSIiw6Us).
+This guide extends the decentralized app we have built in our previous guide **"Build a dApp in 15 minutes"**.
+If you haven't followed it so far, [please do it now](https://www.youtube.com/watch?v=IdkgvlK3rb8).

 In this guide we're going to build a microservice (an API), which is an intermediary layer between the blockchain layer and the app layer.
 Our app will consume this microservice instead of making requests directly on the blockchain.